swiftwasm/swiftwasm.github.io/whats-new/Content/posts/september-2020.md

 allowing you to include additional static content to your SwiftWasm apps.
 These could be styles, scripts, images, fonts, or whatever other data you'd like to ship with your app.

+The next version of `carton` will also ship with the latest version of [wasmer.js](https://github.com/wasmerio/wasmer-js/), which is one of our dependencies.
+The new version includes fixes compatibility of SwiftWasm apps with Safari 14 that was released recently.

 ## Toolchain/SDK work

 The upstream Swift toolchain has switched to use the upcoming LLVM 11 API in the `main` branch.